AdesisNetlife/authrc/README.md

 #### Security

-First of all, if you use `.authrc`, it is assumed your machine is a secure environment
+First of all, if you use `.authrc`, it is assumed that your machine is a secure environment

-`.authrc` proposal does not guarantee any type of aditional level of security, all it is depending of you personal security prevention and how do you safety store your decryption keys
+`.authrc` proposal does not guarantee any type of additional level of security, it all depends on your personal security prevention and how you store your decryption keys

-`.authrc` was created with the idea of practicity in mind like first class priority and then the security
+`.authrc` was created to be practical in the first place while security comes after

-If you are paranoic and you want to add an aditional level security, you can encrypt/decrypt the whole file by your own way
+If you are paranoic and you want to add an additional level of security, you can encrypt/decrypt the whole file by your own way.

 #### Security recommendations

 - Avoid store passwords in plain format, use encryption instead
 - For environment variable decryption key, define it by prompt input at each new shell session
-- You should take care about how and where do you store your password decryption keys
+- You should be careful about how and where you store your password decryption keys
-- Set your authrc file permissions to be only readable by you
+- Set your `authrc` file permissions to be only readable by you
-- Use different ciphers and differents keys for shared passwords across different hosts
+- Use different ciphers and different keys for shared passwords across different hosts

-[Here][8] is more information about password strength and recomendations
+[Here][8] is more information about password strength and recommendations

 ## Implementations